 If you’re ready to arrange your summer boiler replacement, then get free quotes from Gas Safe Registered installers near you today.

 In addition to the benefits of arranging a summer boiler replacement, you’ll also be able to enjoy all the long term benefits of a new, modern boiler:

 - Your home will feel warmer and become a much more comfortable place to live

 - Modern boilers are much quieter in operation than older models

 - Reduce your impact on the environment

 If you’re considering moving from your home and are thinking you won’t be able to experience these benefits, that may be the case, but a new boiler could add up to £8,000 to your house value and make it more appealing to potential buyers.

-The life expectancy of a new condensing boiler is between 10-15 years, while a Combi boiler lifespan is about the same, and it’s important to arrange an annual service from a Gas Safe engineer to ensure the safe and efficient running of the boiler for the longest possible time.
+The life expectancy of a new condensing boiler is between 10-15 years.
+While a combi boiler lifespan is about the same, it’s important to arrange an annual service from a Gas Safe engineer to ensure the safe and efficient running of the boiler for the longest possible time.

 Boiler replacement costs